 I'm a game developer from the Netherlands.
-I'm currently working as a game programmer at Force Field VR in Amsterdam.
+I'm currently available as a freelancer.
 I have a propeaudeutic from International Game Architecture And Design (IGAD) at the NHTV in Breda.
-I have done internships at Tengu Games and Base Games.
+I've worked at Force Field VR in Amsterdam, and interned at Base Games and Tengu Games.

 TERM1NAL is an action adventure game developed by Force Field VR for the Gear VR.
 I worked on a large portion of the game code and I’ve been responsible for implementing many of the game’s features.
 I worked on this project from the beginning of production until release, touching many areas, including gameplay features and performance optimization.